How to address violence in the news with your kids.

 Word Runners - Touch Press Games is best played individually (though students may want to share strategies when they run into a roadblock).
 Teachers can focus on building students' reading comprehension, vocabulary, and/or learning more about the game's historical themes.
 After students play, ask them to share new words they learned.
 Help students define the words and use them in context.
-Check for comprehension by having students create drawings, comics, or narratives to re-tell the stories in their own words.
+Check for comprehension by having students create drawings, comics, or narratives to retell the stories in their own words.
 Encourage them to pay particular attention to word choice as these puzzles are all about using the right words to have a desired affect on the outcome of the story.
 The games can also be an exciting introduction to a history unit.
-Have the whole class play the same game to pique their interest before a whole class discussion or students can pick a topic that particularly interests them and research it on their own to learn more.Continue reading Show less
+Have the whole class play the same game to pique their interest before a whole-class discussion, or students can pick a topic that particularly interests them and research it on their own to learn more.Continue reading Show less

-Word Runners - Touch Press Games is an elementary ELA game that blends puzzle solving with reading comprehension and vocabulary.
+Word Runners - Touch Press Games is an elementary school ELA game that blends puzzle solving with reading comprehension and vocabulary.
 Students collect abilities from words (as they run above them) and then use them at other points in the story to overcome obstacles.
 The stories students read through (and run over!) are about historical topics such as the origin of the Olympics or Charles Darwin.
-To play, first choose to play as Annie or Felipe, then complete a quick tutorial which shows how to literally pick up clues in the text that may prove useful further along.
-When a character is standing on top of a useful word, tap the down arrow to claim it, e.g., grab an "axe" and use it later to chop down a "tree."
-Other words change environments -- such as the sun that melts a block of ice -- or can be combined for the right effect (e.g., pick up a bow and an arrow to shoot at a monster).
-These games rely on students reading and making decisions based on what's in the text, so students need to be comfortable readers in order to play.
+First, choose to play as Annie or Felipe, then complete a quick tutorial, which shows how to literally pick up clues in the text that may prove useful further along.
+When a character is standing on top of a useful word, tap the down arrow to claim it -- for example, grab an "ax" and use it later to chop down a "tree."
+Other words change environments -- such as the sun that melts a block of ice -- or can be combined for the right effect (for example, pick up a bow and an arrow to shoot at a monster).
+These games rely on students reading and making decisions based on what's in the text, so students need to be comfortable readers to play.
 There are five adventures in all, each with multiple levels.